 The settling basin bay 02 is 100 m long along with 35 m long inlet transition zone and 15 m long outlet transition zone.
 The settling basin bay is 13.5 m wide and 17.5 m high.
-The Contractor is carrying out the application of supports at the crown.
 The Contractor has already carried out the excavation up to the sill of hooper and is currently excavating the hooper of bay 02.
 Till date almost 28,376 m3 excavation has been carried out in SB-02.
 This is about 96% volumetric excavation progress at SB-02.
+Further, shotcrete with wire mesh is being applied at the spring-ling region of SB-02.